Middlesbrough F.C.: Kit information

 Middlesbrough's first sponsor in 1980 was Datsun Cleveland on a two-year deal.
 Further two-year deals continued until Dickens was the sponsor for the 1994–95 season only.
 From 1995 to 2002, the club was sponsored by mobile phone service Cellnet, followed by two years with mobile retailer Dial-a-Phone.
-Online casino 888.com (2004–07) and satellite navigation company Garmin (2007–10) followed.
+Online casino 888.com (2004–07) and satellite navigation company Garmin (2007–2010) followed.
 In 2010–11, the club had several temporary sponsors including pawnbrokers Ramsdens, who then became permanent sponsors and signed a five-year deal in 2013.
 At its end, 32Red became the sponsors.
 Early in Ramsdens' sponsorship in March 2011, the company ceded its advertising space to Marie Curie Cancer Care for two games.

 Italian manufacturers Erreà made Middlesbrough's kits from 1994 to 2009, when the role was taken up by Adidas, who had previously made the kits from 1979 to 1983.
 Danish company Hummel, which had made the kits from 1984 to 1987 during the club's winding up and rebirth, secured the contract again in 2018.
 Erreà returned in 2022.
+British company Castore have manufactured Middlesbrough's kits since 2025.